mltConsEcol/TU_LandscapeAnalysis_Documents/Syllabus.md

 Tuesday/Thursday 11:00-12:15 (*Extra time will be available on Thursdays for lab assignments*)

-Office Hours: By Appointment (feel free to stop in my office & see if my door is open)
+Office Hours: By Appointment (*Feel free to stop by if the door is open*)

 ## Course Description: